3 days in Milan: Itinerary of what to see in Milan (+ map)

 14:00 – Brera district

 I’m absolutely charmed by this neighborhood.
-You can just stroll through the picturesque streets lined with houses with colourful shutters and lots of greenery.
-Restaurants and cafes literally beckon you to sit down and in summer they are the perfect escape from the hot centre.
+All you can do here is stroll through the narrow streets lined with houses with colourful shutters and lots of greenery.
+Restaurants and cafes literally beckon you to sit down and there are plenty of small galleries, shops and picturesque streets.

 Brera Milan